 I love to work with different materials and with different techniques: oil, watercolors, ceramics, building small conceptual installations.

 So, in my canvas, colored shadows appear next to the visible people which have closed eyes or sun glasses.
+And even though you can’t see a clear face or details of them, they are expressive as much as the “real ones”.
 Some people see in those figures the missing ones.
 Others see the possibility of trying to communicate with others in a more empathic way that transcends our senses: perhaps the language of the heart.

 And in all my canvases the eyes are always closed.
 We close our eyes when we pray, when we cry, when we kiss, when we dream….
 Because the most beautiful things in life are not seen but felt with our heart.

 I can consider myself a melancholic person and I think this part of me is reflected in my paintings even though i use bright colors.
 It’s part of me, of who I am.
 But I don’t see this as negative.
 For me it’s an opportunity to stop, to meditate, to think about my journey, to understand what it has been and to move on.

 In my paintings I try to use beauty to reach happiness but there is no guarantee of success.
 What is important to me is the journey to feel that happiness.
 Because once you get it it’s gone.

 And in this context I like to consider other 2 concepts: limit and possibility.
 Because thanks to the limits that we can experience in life we can understand and accept our own limits.
 And in doing that we can overcame those limits and evolve as human beings.